 There are several important child custody factors that California courts will consider when determining child custody:

-Overtime, circumstances may change causing parents to request modifications to the initial agreement.
+Over time, circumstances may change causing parents to request modifications to the initial agreement.
 If this is your scenario, you will file a Request for Order and make the necessary modifications.
 However, there should be a significant change in the parent or child’s circumstances otherwise the court may not modify the custody order.

 Child custody is one of the most complex decisions made during a dissolution of marriage.
 Ideally, parents will agree on these issues but this is not always the case.
 Some parents may prefer legal joint legal custody but lack physical custody.
 In other words, although both parents share the right to raise their children, and the children spend time with both parents, one of the parents may only get to see the children every other weekend.

 There are divorce circumstances that may involve moving out of state.
-Situations where a parent needs to move out will require experienced legal representation from a Camarillo child custody attorney well-versed in both state and federal laws.
+Situations, where a parent needs to move out, will require experienced legal representation from a Camarillo child custody attorney well-versed in both state and federal laws.
 A steady custody arrangement is very important in a child custody case.
 It’s possible to keep more or less the same visitation schedule even when a parent decides to move out of Camarillo.

 At the Law Offices of Stephanie L. Mahdavi we gather the facts, including the history of both parents’ relationship with the children.
-A number of evidence such as child neglect, child abuse, and any other issues related to the child’s safety, education and health should also be considered.
+A number of evidence such as child neglect, child abuse, and any other issues related to the child’s safety, education, and health should also be considered.
 An experienced Camarillo child custody attorney will sit down with you and evaluate your case thoroughly.
 We take the time to study and understand your case.
 This is essential to achieve a successful outcome.
 Contact us today and experience the difference a prepared attorney can make.